What is Amcache.hve? (glossary)

 • Path: C:\Windows\AppCompat\Programs\Amcache.hve

-• Populated by: the Compatibility Appraiser scheduled task
+• Writer: the Compatibility Appraiser scheduled task.

 Related posts